 Staff development is a key element in future growth and retention.
-In the financial year, employees from our global workforce attended more than 10,000 hours of internal training either locally or internationally.
+In the financial year, employees from our global workforce in relevant subsidiaries attended more than 10,000 hours of internal training either locally or internationally.
 Additionally, employees also participate in e-learning programmes.